As the capital city and cultural hub of Macedonia, Skopje attracts a large number of tourists each year.

 Keeping Your Passport Secure

-Your passport is a valuable document, and it’s essential to keep it secure while traveling.
+Your passport is a valuable document, and keeping it secure while traveling is essential.

 Use a hotel safe or a secure money belt to store your passport and other important documents.
 Keep a photocopy of your passport separately in case of emergencies or loss.

-Additionally, consider using a passport cover to provide additional protection against theft or damage.
+Additionally, consider using a passport cover to protect against theft or damage.

 Financial Tips for Travelers